France1/predictive-maintenance-pytorch/README.md

 For comparison, an LSTM architecture has been investigated.
 A vanilla LSTM architecture was able to achive good accuracy in a single-task problem, but failed to correclty classify the 2nd failure mode in multi-task mode under all the hyperparameter combinations.
 Good performances where achived only after adding the attention mechanism described in [3], with pytorch implementation inspired from this [project](https://github.com/prakashpandey9/Text-Classification-Pytorch)

 ## Installation
-Pytorch models are trained using the `nvcr.io/nvidia/pytorch:19.03-py3` Docker image from the [NVIDIA repository](https://ngc.nvidia.com/catalog/containers/nvidia:pytorch)

-Run the container from the project folder
+Run the PyTorch Docker container from project folder
 ```
 sudo nvidia-docker run -it --name pdm-pytorch --ipc=host \
   -v "$(pwd)":/home/project \